EOEPCA/deployment-guide/docs/building-blocks/openeo-engine.md

     --values openeo-geotrellis/generated-values.yaml
 ```

-Deploy ingress
+Deploy ingress:

 ```
 kubectl apply -f openeo-geotrellis/generated-ingress.yaml
 ```

-#### Step 4: Create a Keycloak Client
+#### Step 4: Create a Keycloak Client (Only if OIDC is enabled)

+> **Note:** This step is only required if you enabled OIDC authentication during the configuration step.
+If you chose basic authentication, skip to the Validation section.

 The openEO API provides an endpoint for service discovery, which allows openEO clients to integrate with each openEO instance.
 This includes auth discovery that provides details of supported identity providers.

-For OIDC identity providers details of an OIDC client is provided through this discovery interface.
+For OIDC identity providers, details of an OIDC client are provided through this discovery interface.
 This is assumed to be a public OIDC client for use with OIDC PKCE flows (Authorization/Device Code).
 This allows the openEO client to dynamically integrate with the authentication approach offered by the openEO instance - without the need to register their own OIDC client.

-Thus, we configure in our openEO deployment integration with an `EOEPCA` identity provider.
+Thus, if OIDC is enabled, we configure in our openEO deployment integration with an `EOEPCA` identity provider.

-Inside the `generated-values.yaml` you will find the following configuration:
+Inside the `generated-values.yaml` (when OIDC is enabled) you'll find the following configuration:

 ```python
 oidc_providers = [